Charles Hammond (lawyer and journalist)

 Charles Hammond (September 19, 1779 – April 3, 1840) was a lawyer, newspaper editor, and state legislator in Ohio in the early nineteenth century.
 He attained renown in his time as both a lawyer and a journalist, but was largely neglected later.
 Hammond is best known today for his role as the intellectual leader of Ohio's ultimately failed opposition to the Second Bank of the United States.

 Early life and education

-Charles Hammond was born on September 19, 1779 to George and Elizabeth (née Wells) Hammond.
-The family lived in Baltimore County, Maryland at the time of Hammond's birth, but moved to Brooke County in western Virginia (now in West Virginia) in 1785.
+Hammond was born on September 19, 1779, to George and Elizabeth (née Wells) Hammond.
+The family lived in Baltimore County, Maryland, at the time of Hammond's birth, but moved to Brooke County in western Virginia (now in West Virginia) in 1785.
 After a very brief (two-day) attempt at learning the printing business in 1798, Hammond began studying law under Virginia lawyer Philip Doddridge in 1799.